UNINETTSigma2/documentation/apps/matlab.md

 ## Running MATLAB

-To load the MATLAB module, run in the terminal
+To load a MATLAB module, run in the terminal

-    module load MATLAB/2017a
+    module load MATLAB/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.